samarpan-acharya/CDC-Techniques-for-Reliable-Data-Transfer/README.md

 # CDC-Techniques-for-Reliable-Data-Transfer

-Implementation and evaluation of multiple Clock Domain Crossing (CDC) techniques in Verilog HDL.
+This project implements and evaluates multiple Clock Domain Crossing (CDC) techniques in Verilog HDL to enable reliable data transfer between asynchronous clock domains.
+The project includes RTL design, verification using testbenches, and waveform analysis.